-My full ToK Essay Mastery course is here (step-by-step videos, templates and tips) if you'd like a big boost with your essay-- including the May 2016 Prescribed Titles.
+My full ToK Essay Mastery course is here (step-by-step videos, templates and tips) if you'd like a big boost with your essay.

-It works really well, to give you a strong foundation for your essay.
-And once you have this in place you can challenge your own thinking and consider ways you can make your essay as insightful as possible.
+This structure will give you a strong foundation for your essay.
+And once you have that in place you can challenge your own thinking and consider ways you can make your essay as insightful as possible.

 (I've also done this for the TOK presentation, here).